wanxinjin/Learning-from-Directional-Corrections/README.md

 $ python3 test/test_casadi_ipopt.py # test ipopt
 ```

-Feel free to start an issue or post your questions/thoughts in [our Discussions channel](https://github.com/zehuilu/Learning-from-Directional-Corrections/discussions) if you have any questions.
+Feel free to start an issue if you have any questions or post your questions/thoughts in [our Discussions channel](https://github.com/zehuilu/Learning-from-Directional-Corrections/discussions).
 We're happy to help!

 ## How to Play the Human-Robot Games?